okuye/du-general-files/README.md

 array elements as a key and their counts as value.
 Traversing given elements in an array, storing

-the counts , although this requires extra space for hashing .
+the counts , although this requires extra space for hashing , although and has a time complexity of O(n).

+The simple approach I used , iterates over two loops and has a time complexity of O(n2).